 Program fees vary by institute and include all academic and residential expenses.
 Partial scholarship assistance is available.
 See 2015 Institute Program Fees for more information.

 To be eligible for a High School Summer Institute you should:

 - Be a current high school student (see individual programs for specific age requirements).

 - Have an academic average of B+ or better.

-- As an international student, provide documentation of your ability to complete coursework in English (i.e. TOEFL score, IELTS score, or a letter from counselor or teacher).
+- As an international student, provide documentation of your ability to complete coursework in English (i.e. TOEFL score or IELTS score).

 How to Apply